 Throughout history, Sanibel and Captiva have been stopovers for the rich and famous, including one special cartoonist.
 Jay Norwood “Ding” Darling helped create the 6,400-acre national wildlife refuge that still bears his name on Sanibel.
 Other notable visitors include Teddy Roosevelt, Charles and Anne Morrow Lindbergh, and more.
 From artist Robert Rauschenberg to weatherman Willard Scott, the famous still seek refuge at this preserve for wildlife and the human soul.

-.
-Education centers at Sanibel’s two main eco-attractions introduce the uninitiated to the island’s marine, freshwater and hammock habitats, where river otters, loggerhead sea turtles, dolphins, manatees, bald eagles and hundreds of native and transitory birds find refuge.
+Visitors to both islands enjoy the languid pace of island life, great restaurants, theater and museums.
+Education centers introduce visitors to the island’s marine, freshwater and hammock habitats where river otters, loggerhead sea turtles, dolphins, manatees, bald eagles and hundreds of native and migratory birds find refuge.

 Art galleries hold an inspiring presence on Sanibel Island, with monthly Art Nights during the winter.
 Seashell shops, resort clothing boutiques and jewelry stores selling custom, sea-inspired adornments line small shopping centers festooned with bougainvillea, shady ficus trees and swaying palms.
 Restaurants on both islands excel at seafood succulence, but menus range from Mediterranean to New American.